kstenerud/ubuntu-maintainers-handbook/ProposedMigration.md

       *  Does it cause anything to become uninstallable?
       *  etc.
   7. If (and only if) the fix is an SRU:
-      *  [https://wiki.ubuntu.com/StableReleaseUpdates#Verification](SRU bug) updated with request to verify
+      *  [SRU bug](https://wiki.ubuntu.com/StableReleaseUpdates#Verification) updated with request to verify
       *  Reporter or developer verifies fix, and updates tags
   8. Release package from [codename]-proposed to [codename]